rd003/blog/content/posts/azure-app-configuration-with-dotnet-c#.md

 });
  ```

+In this ways you loads the configs that is only relevant to your application.

 It will load the config keys that starts with `DotnetSample:`.

  Endpoint: